Hungary 2026

 Two polling realities

-Government-aligned pollsters consistently show OrbΓ‘n ahead.
-Every independent pollster shows Magyar ahead β€” by a wide margin.
+Government-aligned pollsters consistently showed OrbΓ‘n's Fidesz-KDNP ahead.
+Every independent pollster showed Magyar's Tisza ahead β€” by a wide margin.

 Polls have been wrong in Hungary before.
-In 2022, independent pollsters underestimated Fidesz by as much as 16–20 points β€” one of the largest polling errors in Europe in recent history.
-OrbΓ‘n won with 54% of the vote.
+In 2022, independent pollsters underestimated Fidesz-KDNP by as much as 16–20 points β€” one of the largest polling errors in Europe in recent history.
+They won with 54% of the vote.
 But even then, every major pollster correctly predicted the winner.
-This time, the two camps don't even agree on who's ahead.
+This time, the two camps didn't even agree on who's ahead.

 Seat projections